-So you decided to quit your job to become a freelancer.
-You had big visions: being your own boss!
+Whether you found yourself choosing the freelance life or getting forced into it, you probably had big visions.
+Being your own boss!
 Creating your own schedule!
 Earning money doing what you love!

 If this sounds familiar, listen up: we’re about to let you in on a solid way to get yourself off the feast-or-famine freelance treadmill.